SMAC-Group/course_intro_statistics/chapters/chapter1.md

 #### Installing `Xcode` on macOS

-If you are on macOS, go to the [Mac Apple Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) and install the latest `Xcode` version that your installation support.
+If you are on macOS, go to the [Mac Apple Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) and install the latest `Xcode` application.

-You should then be able to install `devtools` by running the following command in `R`:
+You should then be able to install the `devtools` package by running the following command in `R`:

 ```R
 install.packages("devtools")
 ```

-Make sure that the installation succeeded by looking at the last lines of the log.
+Make sure that the installation succeeded by checking the installation logs.
 You should see something like:

 ```out
 ...